followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/getScrollable().md

 ===================================================================

 <!--shortDescription-->
-Gets an instance of the scrollable part of the **DataGrid** widget.
+Gets the instance of the scrollable part of the widget.
 <!--/shortDescription-->

 <!--returnType-->Scrollable<!--/returnType-->
 <!--returnDescription-->
-An instance of the scrollable part of the <b>DataGrid</b>.
+The instance of the scrollable part of the widget.
 <!--/returnDescription-->

 <!--fullDescription-->
-An instance of the scrollable part is similar to the [ScrollView](/Documentation/ApiReference/UI_Widgets/dxScrollView/), but its functionality is more specific.

-The following options and methods are *not available* for the scrollable part of the **DataGrid**.

-Options:
+For information on API members of the scrollable part, refer to the [ScrollView](/Documentation/ApiReference/UI_Widgets/dxScrollView/) section, but bear in mind that several members described there are unavailable.
+Those are the following.

+**Options:**

 - *pullingDownText*
 - *pulledDownText*